usdoj-crt/beta-ada/_pages/_resources/olmstead-employment-qa.md

 ---
-title: Questions and Answers on the Application of the ADA’s Integration Mandate and <em>Olmstead v.
+title: Questions and Answers on the Application of the ADA's Integration Mandate and <em>Olmstead v.
 L.C.</em> to Employment and Day Services for People with Disabilities
 description: "This document discusses and explains the requirements of the ADA's integration mandate and the Supreme Court's decision in <em>Olmstead v.
 L.C. ex rel.
 Zimring</em>, 527 U.S. 581 (1999), as applied to segregated employment settings and facility-based day programs."
 permalink: /resources/olmstead-employment-qa/
 lead: |-